Yelp/dataloader-codegen/README.md

 This makes it super easy to find the DataLoaders you want - there will be exactly one DataLoader available per resource, with a predictable name and interface.

-Other benefits:

--   **Reduced risk of making unnecessary HTTP requests.**
+This also means **reduced risk of making unnecessary HTTP requests.**

 If there were (accidentally!) multiple dataloaders created for a single endpoint, we potentially lose out on the ability to batch up requests to that resource.

 By keeping the mapping of one DataLoader per resource, we can reduce that risk and make an efficient set of HTTP requests to the underlying resource.

 ## Usage